Internships |

 Communication major

-I will be teaching at South Ripley High School as a High School Mathematics Teacher, where I will primarily be teaching geometry, with the possibility of teaching additional math courses as well.
-I am excited to begin my teaching career and to help students build strong problem-solving skills and confidence in mathematics.
+Becoming a High School Mathematics TeacherI'm teaching at South Ripley High School as a High School Mathematics Teacher, where I'm primarily teaching geometry, with the possibility of teaching additional math courses as well.
+I'm excited to begin my teaching career and to help students build strong problem-solving skills and confidence in mathematics.

 Throughout this process, I received support from my family, friends, online research, and the Levett Career Center website.
 I learned about this opportunity through my mentor teacher.
 I would like to give a heartfelt thank-you to my parents, sister, and professors and advisors for their continued encouragement and guidance as I begin this next chapter.